CS388Group6/App/README.md

 - [X] Create Add My Item Page
 - [X] UI Design Refinement
 - [X] Created all the views needed for this project
-- [ ] The ability to create a trip.
+- [X] The ability to create a trip.
 You can specify the type of trip, dates of the trip, and weight limits.
+- [X] Users can edit the trip.
+- [X] Users can delete the trip.
-- [ ] Users can add items and the weight of each item to the trip and our app will add the total weights.
+- [X] Users can add items and the weight of each item to the trip and our app will add the total weights.
-- [ ] Users can upload images of items
+- [X] Users can upload images of items.
+- [X] Users can edit the items.
+- [X] Users can delete the items.
+- [X] Added an Alerter to login and Signup page.
-- [ ] Users can delete trips as well
+- [ ] Users can able to add item to trips.

 **Stretch Features**